Minnesota Delta THC Overview >

 As stipulated in Chapter 169A of the Minnesota Statutes, state residents must submit to blood or urine drug tests whenever required by law enforcement officers.
 Per Section 169A.20 of the Minnesota Statutes, it is unlawful to drive under the influence of any controlled substance.
 Since THC is listed as a Schedule I controlled substance in Section 152.02 of the Minnesota Statutes, residents of the state can face legal consequences for driving while intoxicated with THC.
 Nevertheless, Minnesota's statutes do not specify the urine or blood THC limit that is considered legal for drivers.
 Furthermore, the Minnesota Statutes does not classify any THC product as a low-THC product.
 Therefore, if a driver is suspected to be driving while intoxicated with THC, the state will need to prove a THC DUI before the driver can be convicted.

 Yes.
-However, whether THC is detectable in a drug test depends on several factors, such as:
+However, whether THC is detectable in drug tests depends on several factors, such as:

 After a person ingests THC products, their body absorbs THC molecules into their bloodstream.
 The blood transports these THC molecules into the liver, which eliminates most of them (through the urine and feces) and metabolizes the rest.
 Metabolized THC molecules undergo a process known as first-pass metabolism before getting distributed to the body's tissues and organs, where they bind to endocannabinoid receptors and produce the desired effects.